Grevillea pauciflora: Description

 Grevillea pauciflora is an erect to straggly or spreading shrub that typically grows to a height of 0.2–2 m.
 Its leaves are linear or narrowly wedge-shaped to egg-shaped with the narrower end towards the base, mostly 20–50 mm long and 2.5–8 mm wide with the edges turned down or rolled, the lower surface sometimes silky hairy.
 The flowers are arranged singly or in groups of up to four, sometimes to ten, on the ends of branches or in leaf axils on a rachis 0.2–1.5 mm long.
 The flowers are red or orange with a red or orange style, the pistil 7–10.5 mm long.
 Flowering time varies with subspecies and the fruit is a glabrous, elliptic follicle 10–14 mm long.

 Taxonomy

 Grevillea pauciflora was first formally described in 1810 by Robert Brown in Transactions of the Linnean Society of London.
 The specific epithet (pauciflora) means "few-flowered".
-The specific epithet pauciflora, referring the Latin term for 'few flowered'.
+The specific epithet, pauciflora, refers to the Latin term for 'few flowered'.

 In 1986, Donald McGillivray described two subspecies in New Names in Grevillea (Proteaceae) and in 1996 William Robert Barker described a third subspecies in the Journal of the Adelaide Botanic Gardens, and the names are accepted by the Australian Plant Census: